nrfconnect/sdk-nrf-bm/samples/peripherals/pwm/README.rst

 Overview
 ********

-The sample initializes a PWM instance that blinks LED1 and LED3 on the device.
+The sample initializes a PWM instance that blinks **LED 1** and **LED 3** on the device.

 .. note::

   The PWM signal can be exposed only on GPIO pins that belong to the same domain as the target pin.
-  For nRF54L-series there is only one domain which contains both PWM and GPIO: PWM20/21/22 and GPIO Port P1.
+  For the nRF54L Series, there is only one domain which contains both PWM and GPIO: PWM20/21/22 and GPIO Port P1.
-  For the nRF54L Series only LEDs connected to P1 can work with PWM,  for the nRF54L15DK this is LED1 and LED3.
+  Therefore, for these devices, only LEDs connected to P1 can work with PWM - for the nRF54L15 DK these are **LED 1** and **LED 3**.

 Building and running
 ********************